 - Sweet potatoes

 While the AIP diet can seem a bit intimidating, if you follow a few rules and stick to the list of allowed foods, you will find that you quickly adjust to the diet, and it’ll become second nature:

 - Limit fruits to 1-2 servings per day and make sure they are low on the glycemic index (a ranking of how fast carbohydrates are digested)

 - Include 6-8 servings of vegetables per day

 - Aim for 80 percent vegetables, and 20 percent meat or fish in each meal

 - Focus on sauces, dips, and broths

-- Incorporate plenty of fats & oils, cooked at the appropriate temperature (coconut oil, duck fat, beef tallow, avocado oil, olive oil)
+- Incorporate plenty of fats and oils (coconut oil, duck fat, beef tallow, avocado oil, olive oil), cooked at the appropriate temperature

 - Don’t eat on the run, and make sure to chew your food thoroughly